|The faint greens and pinks of the wild at Pandavkheda|

 |Where there are flowers there are butterflies|

 Last weekend I decided to visit Sanjay Gandhi National Park after ages.
 A small left turn on the busy western express highway near Borivali, and it is like you have left Mumbai far behind.
-No trave of the concrete jungle and wilderness takes over your mind.
+A bit of travelling in the concrete jungle and then wilderness takes over your mind.
 Dense forest, tree canopies and hidden pristine streams lead you to a set of 3rd century CE caves – Kanheri Caves and that is where I was up for a pleasant surprise.

 As you go up crossing the levels of caves you see the green